 You've already paid the taxes on the money in a Roth IRA, so as long as you follow the rules, you get to take out your money tax free.
 Mixing how you take withdrawals between your traditional IRAs and 401(k)s, or other qualified accounts, and Roth IRAs may enable you to better manage your overall income tax liability in retirement.
 You could, for example, take withdrawals from a traditional IRA up to the top of a tax bracket, and then take any money you need above that bracket from a Roth IRA.
 “The opportunity for tax diversification is one reason we believe most investors should at least consider having a Roth IRA as part of their overall retirement plan,” says Hevert.

-5. Help reduce or even avoid the new Medicare surtax.
+5. Help reduce or even avoid the Medicare surtax.

-A Roth IRA may potentially help limit your exposure to the new Medicare surtax on net investment income.
+A Roth IRA may potentially help limit your exposure to the Medicare surtax on net investment income.
 This is because qualified withdrawals from a Roth IRA don’t count toward the modified adjusted gross income (MAGI) threshold that determines the surtax.
-MRDs from traditional (i.e., pretax) workplace retirement plans, such as a traditional 401(k) or traditional IRA, are included in MAGI and do count toward the MAGI threshold for the surtax.
+MRDs from traditional (i.e., pretax) accounts such as a workplace retirement plan—like a traditional 401(k)—or a traditional IRA, are included in MAGI and do count toward the MAGI threshold for the surtax.
 Depending on your income in retirement, MRDs could expose you to the Medicare surtax.

 6. Hedge against future tax hikes.

-Federal tax rates rose in 2013 for single filers with taxable income above $400,000 ($450,000 for couples).
+Federal tax rates rose in 2013.
 Will they rise further in the future?
 There’s no way to know for certain, but the top tax rate remains far below its historical highs, and if you think it might go up again, a Roth IRA may make sense.

 7. Use your contributions at any time.

 A Roth IRA enables you to take out 100% of what you have contributed at any time and for any reason, with no taxes or penalties.
 Only earnings in the Roth IRA are subject to restrictions on withdrawals.
-(As noted above, a distribution of earnings from a Roth IRA is tax free and penalty free if—and only if—the five-year aging requirement has been satisfied and at least one of the following conditions is met: you reach age 59½, become disabled, make a qualified first-time home purchase, or die.)
 Generally, withdrawals are considered to come from contributions first.
 Distributions from earnings—which can be taxable if the conditions are not met—begin only when all contributions have been withdrawn.

 8. If you’re older, you can continue to contribute as long as you work.